 Three credits.
 Three 1-hour lectures and one 1-hour laboratory period.
-Prerequisite: CSE 2050 or 2100.
+Prerequisite: CSE 2050 or 2100; open only to students in the School of Engineering and declared Computer Science minors.
 Cannot be taken after CSE 4302 or 4901.
 This course and CSE 2304 may not both be taken for credit.
-This course and CSE 243 may not both be taken for credit.

 Structure and operation of digital systems and computers.
 Machine organization, control and data paths, instruction sets, and addressing modes.
 Integer and floating-point arithmetic, the memory hierarchy, the I/O subsystem.
 Assembly language and basic program organization, interrupts, I/O, and memory allocation.